eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Default value: `true`

 Variable: `ISSUER_CREDENTIALENDPOINT_BATCHISSUANCE_BATCHSIZE`
-Description: Maximum length of `proofs` array supported by credential endpoint when batch issuance support is enabled
+Description: Maximum number of attested keys that will be used by credential endpoint when batch issuance support is enabled.
+This value is overridden by any applicable Credential Reuse Policy.
 Default value: `10`

 Variable: `ISSUER_CNONCE_EXPIRATION`